How To Choose a Pest Control Company

 Cost of Services and Guarantees

-You can take into consideration whether a certain company offers free on-site estimates (to determine if it fits in your budget), and what kind of guarantees it provides.
-Often, a company will guarantee that if its treatment doesn't resolve your pest problem, it will continue to come back until it does.
+You can learn whether a company offers free on-site estimates (to determine if it fits in your budget), as well as what kind of guarantees it offers.
+Often, a company will provide a guarantee that if it does not resolve your pest problem, it will continue treatment until it does.

 Safety and Treatment Methods